 The past few years of Best Director winners have proven that cinema stylists who can deliver scale and scope often get rewarded: see Ang Lee’s “Life of Pi,” Alfonso Cuaron’s “Gravity” and A.G.
 Inarritu’s “The Revenant,” not to mention Damien Chazelle’s “La La Land.”

-But the Academy directors branch also recognizes breakout talent (Benh Zeitlin’s “Beasts of the Southern Wild”) and great international directors such as Pedro Almodovar, Michael Haneke and Mike Leigh.
+But the Academy directors branch also recognizes breakout talent (Barry Jenkins’ “Moonlight,” Benh Zeitlin’s “Beasts of the Southern Wild”) and great international directors such as Pedro Almodóvar, Michael Haneke and Mike Leigh.
 And they appreciate films featuring a showcase performance or two.

 Photo Courtesy of MACRO

-Sundance standouts “Mudbound” and “Call Me By Your Name” boast sprawling ensemble casts and lush rural settings in the American South and Italy, respectively.
-Will the Academy directors welcome Dee Rees and Luca Guadagnino into their ranks, or “My Name is Doris” director Michael Showalter, who delivered a small-scale heart-tugger of a true romance, “The Big Sick”?
+Sundance standouts “Mudbound” (Netflix) and “Call Me By Your Name” (Sony Pictures Classics) boast sprawling ensemble casts and lush rural settings in the American South and Italy, respectively.
+Will the Academy directors welcome Dee Rees and Luca Guadagnino into their ranks, or “My Name is Doris” director Michael Showalter, who delivered a small-scale heart-tugger of a true romance, “The Big Sick” (Amazon Studios/Lionsgate)?

-They may welcome back Darren Aronofsky with Jennifer Lawrence vehicle “Mother!,” Alexander Payne (“Downsizing”), Kathryn Bigelow (“Detroit”), Cannes Best-Director winner Sofia Coppola (“The Beguiled”), Steven Spielberg (“The Papers”) and foreign-film-winner Guillermo del Toro (“The Shape of Water”), among the familiar Oscar players who have 2017 projects bursting with impressive casts.
+They may welcome back Alexander Payne (“Downsizing”), Steven Spielberg (“The Post”) and foreign-film winner Guillermo del Toro (“The Shape of Water”), among the familiar Oscar players who have 2017 projects bursting with impressive casts.

 Stewart Cook -Variety/REX/Shutterstock